Ollama Setup

 Troubleshooting

-”Model too large” / Process killed
+”Model too large” / process killed

-ollama pull gemma2:2b # Only needs 2GB
+ollama pull gemma2:2b # only needs 2GB

-“Connection refused”
+“Connection refused” from Mycelos

 ”Slow responses”